 In most areas you can find enough space to at least grow your own culinary herbs.
 Also, almost everywhere I’ve been there are farmer’s markets and raw food co-ops you can join.
 We have that option here, thankfully.

-We are a bit lucky in that we live in the country on a full acre so we can keep chickens and even a cow, if we wanted to.
+We are a bit lucky in that we live in the country on a full acre so we can keep poultry and even a cow, if we wanted to.

 Another option (for us) is hunting and fishing and foraging for some of my “safe” foods.
 We live with Yellowstone as our “backyard”, which means we are within an hour’s drive of some of the best hunting and fishing in the world.